djclancy/maternal_mortality_US/README.md

 ## KPIs

 * Data-collection and transformation: We need to reformat some of the CDC data.
-* Accurately model the population-level causes of state-by-state and year-by-year disparities in maternal mortality.
+* Accurately model the population-level causes of state-by-state, region-by-region, and year-by-year disparities in maternal mortality.

 ## Stakeholders

 * People who are pregnant, may become pregnant, or who care about others who are pregnant.
 * Public health officials.

+## Week 2 Tasks
+* Gather and clean regional data from the CDC (by year).
+* Add the data from the CDC on obesity rates, nutrition, and other healthy lifestyle datasets.
+* State-by-state data for states with a lot of data.
+* Search for data on access on maternal care/hospital access (possibly looking through news articles for their data).
+* Try to find risk categories for the data.
+* Try to incorporate race data for regional data.
+* Looking at age-ranges for regional data.